hao-ai-lab/vllm-ltr/benchmarks/README.md

 ## Download Pre-trained Models

-For model downloads, you can simply use:
+For predictor downloads, you can simply use:

 ```bash
 mkdir -p MODEL/results
 huggingface-cli download LLM-ltr/OPT-Predictors --local-dir MODEL/results
 ```

+or check the `vllm-ltr/train` directory for training predictors.

 ## Reproducing Results